smazzin/elevateheating/content/ductless-mini-split-installations.md

 ---
-title: Ductless & Mini Split System Installations in Hillsboro | Elevate Heating & Cooling, LLC
+title: Ductless & Mini Split System Installations Near You | Elevate Heating & Cooling, LLC
-pagetitle: Ductless & Mini Split System Installations in Hillsboro
+pagetitle: Ductless & Mini Split System Installations in Hillsboro & Near You
 description: If you have an older home, there’s a strong chance that there’s no ductwork.
 We can make your life easier by installing a ductless mini-split system.
 image: /images/ductless-mini-split-installations-hero.jpg
 herotext: Ductless Mini Split Installations
 ---

-# Heat and Cool Your Home for Less
+## Heat and Cool Your Home for Less

-## Install a Ductless Mini-Split system in Beaverton/Hillsboro and surrounding areas
+**Install a Ductless Mini-Split system in Beaverton, Hillsboro and surrounding areas.**

 If you have an older home, there’s a strong chance that there’s no ductwork.
 We can make your life easier by installing a ductless mini-split system.
 We provide mini-split installations for clients in and around the Beaverton & Hillsboro, Oregon area.